aws-samples/aws-glue-msk-with-schema-registry/README.md

 4. Start the job to process the data published into MSK topic

 5. Check the processed data into S3 bucket under `<bucket-name>/output` prefix, and run the crawler.
-6. Run the Athena query against the table created by Cralwer.
+6. Run the Athena query against the table created by Crawler.

 # Security
 See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.